The Shocking Connection Between Alcohol and a Deadly Increase in Blood Pressure

 Here are the deadly effects that “a few too many” can have.

-First, it behooves you to understand the bare bones of a healthy blood pressure.
+It behooves you to understand the bare bones of a healthy blood pressure.
 Mayo Clinic breaks up blood pressure readings into four categories.
 As is commonly known, a reading of 120/80 is the target.
-As those numbers increase, you become more susceptible to hypertension.
+As those numbers increase, you become more susceptible to hypertension, which puts you at a higher risk of having a stroke.

 It doesn’t take much booze to put your blood pressure through the roof.
 Granted, having a few extra drinks every now and then will only temporarily raise your blood pressure.
 But regularly binge-drinking can result in long-term damage.